 The Norwood extension (site reference LP35.6) was put forward for development in the local plan which was adopted in 2019.
 It’s a statutory document which sets out the overall approach to development in Peterborough up to 2036 and beyond.
 The 70-hectare site (for comparison the main village of Eye, south of the A47 is around 80 hectares) will have new access points from the A16 and Newborough Road.

 70 hectares of farmland produces a lot of food so it’s quite a sizable loss.
-There are a lot of variables but depending on yield one hectare of wheat can produce upwards of 10,000 loaves of bread.
-Average bread purchases are around 60 loaves per person per year.
+Just as an example one hectare of wheat can produce upwards of 10,000 loaves of bread.
 Between 2000 and 2010 over 447,700 hectares of farmland was lost to housing, commercial parks and other urban developments.

 The average price of agricultural land in England is around £20,000 a hectare but once land has planning permission it can be worth 50 times that.
 In 2015 Farmers Weekly was reporting that agricultural land with planning permission had sold for as much as £2.5m/hectare in the south of England and £1.5m/hectare further north.